nus-cs2103-AY2223S2/tp/docs/team/shazxrin.md

     * Added user stories [#23](https://github.com/AY2223S2-CS2103-W16-1/tp/issues/23)

 * **Contributions to team-based tasks**:
+  * Gave design suggestions on adding parcel features
+  * Helped with sorting and giving comments on bug reports from PE-D
+  * Helped the team with Git issues
+  * Created demo video
   * Bug fix to existing edit command implementation, conflicting with our requirements
   * Bug fixes on other team commands ensuring that their commands do not mutate deliveries that are done or returned